Post

 };

-• Create Text.cpp file
+• Create a Text.cpp file in the Source/Engine/Renderer folder.

 1